MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Rewards Staking Testnet Contract Guide.md

 ## Stake rewards for existing Code Weights

-If you are a Code provider and have weights assigned before reward staking went live and want to stake your future rewards to gain Power Factor multiplier, please follow these steps:
+If you are a Code provider and have weights assigned before reward staking went live and want to stake your future rewards to gain Power Factor multiplier, you need to follow these steps:
 - go to the [Sepolia Distribution](https://sepolia.etherscan.io/address/0x7C46d6BEBF3DCd902Eb431054E59908a02Aba524#writeProxyContract) contract;
 - open the **“Contract”** tab, then the **“Write as Proxy”** tab;
 - connect your wallet by clicking the **"Connect to Web3"** button.